Omega is the top brand of masticating juicers on the market.

 It’s very, very quiet.

 It’s expensive.
-The VERT costs over $100 more than the J8004.
+The VERT is priced more than the J8004.
 Omega’s vertical juicers are more expensive than the Nutrition Center series, as a rule.

 The feed chute is fairly small.
 Some previous buyers had problems with carrots getting stuck.
 However, more experienced juicers chimed in with helpful tips on techniques to keep this from happening.
 We always recommend alternating produce textures, and making sure you give the juicer time to do its work!